 RUN dotnet publish -c Release -o /app

-The compiled endpoint is added to the docker image, the endpoint is configured to start when the container is run, and the container is built.
+The compiled endpoint is then added to the Docker image, and the container is configured to start the endpoint when it runs:

 COPY --from=build /app .